dmitriz/aligna/examples/rules-reference.md

 - Use feature branches with a clear naming convention.

-- Follow consistent commit message conventions.
+- Follow consistent commit message conventions (e.g., [Conventional Commits](https://www.conventionalcommits.org/) or as specified in your project's [CONTRIBUTING.md](../CONTRIBUTING.md)).

 - Keep pull requests focused and small.